 To clear the blurred differences between Unionism and Loyalism, Unionists are those members of the Protestant community still in favour of retaining the union with Britain.
 Unionism contains elements of traditional British, Scottish and Ulster culture (the Union Flag, the Ulster Scots dialect and marching bands to name but a few components).

 Its historical opposition, Nationalism, places its values firmly in Irish culture and the hope of uniting the island of Ireland into a single state.
-Considering the almost 50/50 split of these cultural groups within the population and their relentless pursuit of their goals (maintaining the union vs. reunification), the state of Northern Ireland is often an example of an unstoppable force acting against an immobile object.
+Considering the almost 50/50 split of these cultural groups within the population and their relentless pursuit of their goals (maintaining the union vs. reunification), the factions within Northern Ireland are often an example of an unstoppable force meeting an immovable object.

 On the other hand, Loyalism can be considered the ‘extreme’ mentality of the Protestant community.
 However, it is beginning to fight back against what has been a peaceful coexistence of two polarised cultures throughout the previous six years.
 Striking a balance will never be easy, but actions such as removing the flag and limiting the marching territories are actions representing both sides of what is still a deeply divided society.